QBI-Software/NEURON-tutorial/setup.md

 ![alt text][demo]

 If you don't get a series of windows popping up, check the console window for errors and check the Troubleshooting pages for your OS on the download page.
-NEURON runs on C libraries, so these may need updating via gcc or Xcode.

 If it all works, exit the application interface from the window called "NEURON Main Menu" under the File menu.